geminileft/svg-shapes/README.md

 # SVG JS Utils
 A javascript library to programmatically work with [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG).
+Please refer to the [documentation](https://geminileft.github.io/svg-shapes/) for more info.